collective/collective.developermanual/source/reference_manuals/old/old-style-vs-new-style/index.rst

-Old style vs. new style technologies
+Zope 2 vs. Zope 3 pratices
 ====================================

 Over the years Plone has used many, many different technologies to